Fox's NFL pregame will do Veterans Day show from Qatar - WHIZ News

 The show — which also includes Terry Bradshaw, Howie Long, Michael Strahan, Jimmy Johnson and Jay Glazer — has originated from service academies two of the past three years.
 It was at the U.S. Naval Academy in Annapolis, Maryland, last year and U.S. Military Academy in West Point, New York, in 2019.

 The two-hour program, which will begin at 11 a.m.
-EST, will spotlight the 75th anniversary of the Air Force featuring General Charles Q. Brown Jr. It will also include features on Hall of Fame coach Tom Landry and former Dallas Cowboys defensive back Chad Hennings.
+EST, will spotlight the 75th anniversary of the Air Force, featuring General Charles Q. Brown Jr. It will include features on Hall of Fame coach Tom Landry and former Dallas Cowboys defensive back Chad Hennings.

-Landry, who passed away in 2000, flew B-17 Bomber missions during World War II before beginning his playing and coaching career.
-Hennings graduated from the Air Force Academy and was drafted in the 11th round by the Cowboys in 1988, eventually being a part of three Super Bowl teams during a nine-year career.

 Glen Powell of “Top Gun: Maverick” will narrate the show’s opening at the top of the first and second hours.

-Fox has the doubleheader on Sunday with the featured game being the Dallas Cowboys at the Green Bay Packers.
+Fox has the doubleheader on Sunday, with the featured game the Dallas Cowboys at the Green Bay Packers.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL